-1. The student has serious mental or physical health problems verified by a physician's or professional counselor's statement.

-2. There is a death or prolonged serious illness in the immediate family, also verified by the family physician.
+- 1. The student has serious mental or physical health problems verified by a physician's or professional counselor's statement. - 2.
+There is a death or prolonged serious illness in the immediate family, also verified by the family physician.

-An appeal with appropriate documentation should be submitted to the associate dean of graduate studies.
+An appeal with appropriate documentation should be submitted to the dean of professional and graduate studies.